 Why this CV works

-• A career objective statement is usually a concise 1-3 sentence pitch that emphasises your motivation for the role (internship, in this case), but with a twist—it’s better tailored to align with the hiring company’s requirements.
-Additionally, it’s an ideal opportunity to reaffirm your eagerness to contribute to the prospective employer’s objectives.
+- Use a career objective statement, typically a brief 1-3 sentence pitch, to highlight your motivation for the role (internship, in this case), but with a twist—it’s better tailored to match the hiring company’s needs.

 Why this CV works